3 Programming Fundamentals in R (Part I)

 ## Error in 10 = 20: invalid (do_set) left-hand side to assignment

 R interprets this as you claiming that 10 equals 20, which is not true.
 Consequently, R panics and refuses to execute your command.
 Now any person looking at your code would guess that since + and = are on the same key on our keyboards, you probably meant to type 10 + 20.
-But that’s because we have a strong theory of mind, whereas programming languages do not.
+But that’s because we have a theory of mind, whereas programming languages do not.

 So be exact with your code or else be Ron Burgundy?.